top of page

 Of course, there is little point in going to the trouble of applying a natural plaster and then using a vinyl emulsion paint for decoration.
 This will simply seal in the moisture and lead to damp, damage and decay.

-In a world with such a variety of traditional paints with 'eco' labels, Edward Bulmer Natural Paint is unique as they declare all their ingredients.
+In a world of various traditional paints with 'eco' labels, Edward Bulmer Natural Paint stands out by declaring all its ingredients.

 Generally, old buildings will function well as long as they are allowed to work as they were intended to.
-Traditionally, lime based mortars and renders and lime-wash finishes were applied in order to allow the building to ‘breathe’.
-Where impermeable, modern materials have been used within your period home and you're experiencing problems, take a look at the links below and consult a professional..
+Traditionally, lime-based mortars, renders, and lime-wash finishes were applied to enable the building to ‘breathe’.
+If impermeable modern materials have been used in your period home and you're experiencing problems, take a look at the links below and consult a professional.

 Please note that this post isn't sponsored in any way.